prateeksharma0112/SmartFactoryKL/README.md

-# 2026-10-Development of a GUI for Monitoring a Production Planning System Using AAS
+# 2026-10-Development of a GUI for an AAS-Based Production Planning System